Rachnerd/angular1workshop/README.md

 If everything worked you should receive an updated client from the server.
 ```
 Tips
-- Factory returns a Client function that can be instantiated.
 ```javascript
 function (Client) {
     new Client(response.data);